mpcjanssen/simpletask-android/app/src/main/assets/script.en.md

 * You should define the `onGroup` function in the filter (not in the configuration).
 Defining it in the main configuration will not work, if the Filter script is empty, the `onGroup` function will be undefined.

+### `onSort (task, fields, extensions) -> string`

+Called for every task as part of sorting the todo list.
+This function should return a string for every task.
+This string is then used to sort the tasks.

+### Returns

+* The string to use for task sorting.

+### Notes

+* If there is a Lua error in the callback, it behaves as if it had returned `""`
+* Considering this function is called a lot (for every task in the list) it should be fast.
+If it is too slow Simpletask might give ANRs.
+* You should define the `onSort` function in the filter (not in the configuration).
+Defining it in the main configuration will not work, if the Filter script is empty, the `onGroup` function will be undefined.

 ### `onDisplay (task, fields, extensions) -> string`

 Called for every task before it is displayed.